RaoulRV/picknch/README.md

     - Create drafts: As a Site Admin I can create draft posts so that I can finish writing the content later
     - View Address: As a Site User I can see the pick-up address on the main page without clicking on individual posts so that I don't waste any time
     - Pagination: As a Site User I can view a paginated list of items so that I can select which one I want to view
-    - Phone Numer: As a user I can click on each post and see the posters phone number so that I can contact them about the item
+    - Phone Number: As a user I can click on each post and see the posters phone number so that I can contact them about the item
     - Big picture: As a user I can click on each post and see a bigger picture of the item so that I can check its condition
     - Post Item: As a user I can post an item on the website so that I can give it away
     - Delete a post: As a user I can delete a post I have made so that I can remove it when the item has been given away